Coaching for Team Performance

 A great place to start team coaching is by understanding the dynamics of the team.
 This is the process of figuring out how team members relate to one another.
 We all have different styles of working and communicating, and when we encounter a person with a style that's different from our own, we can often get frustrated with that person, and fail to recognize his or her unique strengths.

 Some people can be "pushier" than others.
 A pushy person may think everything is going great – however, her teammates might have a different perspective.
 If one person walks away from conflict, and another speaks his mind and doesn't back down from an argument, this can lead to poor decision-making and unproductive work.

 Personality and behavior assessments are great tools for improving a team's understanding of its own dynamics, and they give team members a better understanding of why they react to their colleagues in certain ways.
 This new understanding helps them think about how they can relate to one another more effectively, at the same time that it breeds tolerance by helping people understand that different approaches may be valid in different situations.

-Myers-Briggs, DiSC, and FIRO-B are all excellent tools for uncovering individual patterns in things like communication and conflict resolution.
+Myers-Briggs and DiSC are excellent tools for uncovering individual patterns in things such as communication and conflict resolution.
 You can also use 360-degree feedback to help people better understand themselves.

 As a coach, your role is to bring team members together to discuss their individual profiles and help them find ways to work together.
 For example, if Sally knows that George is shy, she'll have a better appreciation for why he prefers to do tasks independently.
 Rather than assume he's just not interested in working with her, Sally can focus instead on finding ways to relate to George on his terms.
 Likewise, when George realizes that social acceptance is important to Sally, he can make an effort to be more friendly and interested in what she's doing.